2. Summary of material accounting policies Basis of preparation and presentation

 The Govt. of India had issued the Taxation Laws (Amendment) Act 2019 which provides Domestic Companies an option to pay corporate tax at reduced rates from April 1, 2019 subject to certain conditions.
 The company has opted lower tax regime, accordingly provision for income tax has been made.
 Also there would be no liability for Minimum alternate Tax (MAT).
 The company had recognised consequential impact by reversing deferred tax assets.

-Deferred tax is provided using the liability method on timing differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date.
+Deferred income tax is recognised using the balance sheet approach.
+Deferred income tax assets and liabilities are recognised for deductible and taxable temporary differences arising between the tax base of assets and liabilities and their carrying amount as at the reporting date.

 Deferred tax liabilities are recognised for all taxable timing differences, except: